JoaoVithorr/Weather-App/README.md

 *Weather App:*
-Using the libraries: tkinter, json, requests, PIL, datetime, pytz and pycountry_convert
+Using the libraries:  requests, PIL, datetime, pytz and pycountry_convert
+* tkinter
+* json